The Hemp Plant?

 There is some confusion about Hemp and Cannabis because they are essentially 2 Genera of the same plant.
 The most common being Cannabis Sativa L and Cannabis Indica.
 Cannabis Sativa plants are generally taller with long stems and leaves which have longer blades whereas Cannabis Indica plants don’t grow as tall and are generally wider with shorter leaves.

 Hemp is legal and approved strain of Cannabis Sativa L which have less than 0.2% THC in the EU, though this may be changing soon or 0.3% THC in the US.
-The hemp flowers which are used to make CBD products contain many cannabinoids including CBD, CBDA, CBG, CBC, CBN, and THC, which is the psychoactive ingredient that can make us feel ‘high’ or ‘stoned’.
+The flowers which are used to make CBD products contain many cannabinoids including CBD, CBDA, CBG, CBC, CBN, and THC, which is the psychoactive ingredient that can make us feel ‘high’ or ‘stoned’.
 A broad spectrum of full-spectrum extract will also contain flavonoids that produce the cannabis taste and terpenes including beta-caryophyllene (in itself a cannabinoid), myrcene, limonene, linalool, etc, which are responsible for the characteristic cannabis smell.

 Hemp is also able to sequester significantly more CO2 from the atmosphere than almost any other plant and as a result, produces significant potential environmental benefits.
 Love CBD estimates that in the last year, the hemp grown that goes into our products has sequestered about 70 tonnes of CO2.
-This is based on the acreage of hemp used and the average amount of C02 hemp sequesters per acre.
+This is based on the acreage used, and the average amount of C02 hemp sequesters per acre.
 This is the equivalent of 35 cars’ annual C02 output.

 What is Hemp Oil?

-It’s made from hemp seeds which are cold-pressed into an oil.
+It’s made from the plants seeds which are cold-pressed into an oil.
 It is commonly used in cooking and is packed with nutrients and vitamins including vitamin c, calcium, iron, omega 3 and omega 6 fatty acids.
 Hemp is a rare food source that has an equal ratio of omega 3 to omega 6 which is considered to be very beneficial to supporting good health and well-being.
 Having high levels of omega 6 commonly found in fish oils though beneficial in moderation is not recommended in a high dose.

 Hemp seed oil as well as being used in food is also found in cosmetic products like our Love CBD Balm and adds skin nourishment properties.